TymekTM/Asystent/docs/developer/README.md

 ## Prerequisites

-Before setting up Asystent for development, ensure you have:
+Before setting up Gaja for development, ensure you have:

 - Python 3.10 or higher
 - Git